 - 1. Student must be in good academic standing when requesting an LOA - 2.
-Student must be outside the U.S. during the LOA - 3.
-Students who withdraw from all of their classes in their first quarter are NOT eligible for a LOA.
+Student must be outside the U.S. during the LOA - Student must be outside the 0.3. during the LOA Students who withdraw from all of their classes in their first quarter are NOT eligible for a LOA.
 They must either depart the US within 15 days of the withdrawal or request the transfer of their SEVIS record to another school in the US.
 Students who need to withdraw from their courses in their first quarter must schedule an appointment with an International Office advisor immediately to discuss next steps.